 Enrolling in an SRC: submit a Special Reading Course form to the Assistant Dean and Registrar.
-The student contacts the proposed instructor to make the necessary arrangements and obtains an SRC form either online or in front of Holbrook 135.
+The student contacts the proposed instructor to make the necessary arrangements and obtain an SRC form either online or by emailing the deansoffice@psr.edu.
 The student must complete all sections of the SRC form, obtain signatures of the faculty and advisor and submit the form to the PSR Registrar by the close of late registration.
-In both SRC 9999's and SRC 8888's, a Special Reading Course form is required to complete registration.
+In both SRC 9999's and SRC 8888's (use this when elevating a course), a Special Reading Course form is required to complete registration.